uVMS installation, configuration and operation is demonstrated in the

 the installation will install these servers together with uVMS.
 These servers are installed for streaming and recording functionality; you don't need to open configuration programs for these servers as uVMS configures everything automatically.

-to configure your new pool manually with the following settings: Identity: LocalSystem; Idle Time-out: 0 (don't shutdown idle working processes); Maximium Worker Processes: 1; Recycle Time Interval: 0 (don't recycle working processes).
+select advanced settings and make sure the pool uses following settings: .NET CLR version: 2.0, Identity: LocalSystem; Idle Time-out: 0 (don't shutdown idle working processes); Maximium Worker Processes: 1; Recycle Time Interval: 0 (don't recycle working processes).

 As an optimization, you can create a separate application pool for uVMS and configure it as described.